thaynes43/thaynes43.github.io/docs/funky-flux/backup-strat.md

 ##### Back to S3

-I can now create and store the sealed secret in a file though I can't kill the pod or I won't know how to get it back.
+I can now create and store the sealed secret in a file though I can't kill the pod or I won't know how to get it back(?)

 ```
 kubectl create secret generic -n velero velero-credentials \